hasl-sensor/integration/README.md

 - si2key: Your API key from Trafiklab for the Störningsinformation 2 API

+- tl2key: (optional) Your API key from Trafiklab for the Trafikläget 2 API

 - sensors: Dictionary key with all sensors created (each will be separate sensor and multiple can be created):

    - siteid: The ID of the bus stop or station you want to monitor.
 You can find the ID with some help from another API, **sl-platsuppslag**.
 In the example above, site 4244 is Mölnvik.
 (Console for the API can be found on https://www.trafiklab.se/api/sl-platsuppslag/konsol)